uber/petastorm/doc/migrating-0.3.0.md

 (e.g. `core-site.xml` or `hdfs-site.xml`) so it might be necessary to supply the namenode hostname directly instead of using a nameservice or relying on defaults set in those files.

+If you are running this on your local machine, also note that it will run under your user.
+If you are running this on a location in remote storage (e.g. HDFS) you will need write permission to both the dataset directory and the `_common_metadata`/`_metadata` files (if they exist).
+The easiest way to accomplish this is to make the directory writeable to your user either by changing file permissions, changing file ownership, etc. The easiest way to guarantee success would be to `chmod -R` the directory to `777` however do this at your own risk.
+Another option would be to run `petastorm-generate-metadata` from within spark to have it share the same runtime environment permissions as the original dataset run.

 ## Updating image codec parameter name in `CompressedImageCodec` constructor
 We changed the `format` argument name to `image_codec` in `CompressedImageCodec`'s constructor since `format` is a Python keyword.
 Example: